msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 At this point, I knew about 3500 words (from my core 6k deck), and already knew about ~1000 Kanji (from the kanji deck), and was about halfway through Genki two.
 When I had crunched the numbers what I needed to do was learn ~500 words a month, 2 grammar chapters a week, and do as much listening and reading as I could do every day.
 If I did all these things for 5 months, *maybe* I could pass.

-So after a week or two of debating doing the N3 for a very likely pass or taking the N2 for a likely fail but at least have some sort of recognized fluency certification, I wasn't sure what I wanted to do.
+So after a week or two of debating whether to the N3 for a very likely pass or taking the N2 for a likely fail but at least a chance at getting some sort of recognized fluency certification, I wasn't sure what I wanted to do.
 But I had a coworker tell me that I would definitely fail if I took the N2 because he had failed it.
 For some reason a lot of Gaijin in Japan have this weird insecurity about their Japanese, and that their Japanese is better than everyone else's.
 It's really weird.
 Because my moronic coworker told me it was impossible, I HAD to prove that asshole wrong.

 <!-- So I signed up for the N2.
 I had about 5 months to cram as much Japanese knowledge into my brain.
 I had my plan, I was ready.
 Many of the coworkers who had previously failed the JLPT N2 told me it was an impossible task to pass the N2 in such a short period of time and that added more fuel to the fire.
 I did what a called "rage studying" a level of zen that can only be achieved when trying to *"prove all the haters wrong"*. -->